VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 contexts where it brings clear benefits.
 In the Contoso Conference Management System, the conference management bounded context is a relatively simple, stable, and low volume part of the overall system.
-Therefore the team decided that they would implement this bounded context using a traditional two-tier, CRUD-style architecture.
+Therefore, the team decided that they would implement this bounded context using a traditional two-tier, CRUD-style architecture.

 ## Integration between Bounded Contexts